devopsengineersam/nonso-assess/README.md

 The folders `applications/web` and `applications/api` respectively describe how to install and run each app.

+The folders `infra/eks` and `infra/rds` describe the EKS Terraform and RDS Terraform infrastructure to be provisioned on AWS cloud.

 Here is how to deploy the infrastucture and deploy the application....